black/Gazo/README.md

  To do :

-  ~~1.
-Scape dynamically loaded pictures in the page~~
+  1. ~~Scape dynamically loaded pictures in the page~~
-  2. Save the img urls into an array and save it in a localstorage ~~3. update the array with new url whne user scrolls the page and images gets updated dynamically~~
+  2. Save the img urls into an array and save it in a localstorage
+  3. ~~update the array with new url whne user scrolls the page and images gets updated dynamically~~
-  4. fetch background images url - loaded via CSS
+  4. ~~fetch background images url - loaded via CSS~~

 [Download](https://github.com/black/Gazo/blob/main/extension-v.0.0.1.rar)